Savage’s ‘Loose ‘N Lethal’ Is Rough on the Ears | Album Review

 I’m going to include the bonus tracks in my score.
 So, I enjoyed 6.5 out of the 11 songs (seven tracks got half points because of the heavily distorted guitars); that is about 59 percent.
 With that in mind, I’m going to give Savage’s Loose ‘N Lethal a rating of 3 out of 5 stars.
 I enjoy this album as background music and I love the vibe that it was going for, but the production is terrible.
 These are just my thoughts, though.

 If you enjoyed this post, feel free to like it and share it with your friends.
-I write about music, Disney, TV shows, movies, and whatever suits my interests.
+I write about music, Disney, movies, shows, and mental status.
 If that sounds like your cup of tea, please subscribe to my blog for more content like this!
-Click here if you’d like to make a donation to help keep this blog going.
+To help me keep this blog going, you can either make a donation or support me through Patreon.
 You can also follow me on social media through Facebook, Instagram, and Twitter!

 Don’t forget to leave a comment down below to start a conversation!